merldsu/Logisim/README.md

 # Logisim
-This repo contains all the logisim file for Single Cycle Architecture
+This Repository contains the Logisim design of RISC-V Single Cycle Core.

+#LICENSE